 What's clear is that meditation, over time, enables people to control their brains' responses to chemical signals.
 It may even let people control which chemicals are released and interpreted by their brains in the first place.
 These are handy abilities after surgery, when pain can be the central experience during all waking moments.
 Whatever else meditation does, it makes managing such pain a lot easier.

-For more information on meditation and other complementary-medicine techniques, go to the links on the next page.
+For more information on meditation and other complementary-medicine techniques, go to the links below.